Heat a nonstick 8-inch skillet over medium heat for 2-3 minutes.

 I usually season an omelette with salt and pepper, but egg whites are bland - almost flavorless - and benefit from additional spices like garlic powder, onion powder, and dried thyme.

-Instead of parmesan, you can use a variety of other cheeses.
+Instead of Parmesan, you can use a variety of other cheeses.
 I sometimes use shredded cheddar, for example, or crumbled feta.
-If using a cheese other than parmesan, you can use a little more of it - up to ¼ cup.
+If using a cheese other than Parmesan, you can use a little more of it - up to ¼ cup.

 If you have any leftovers, you can keep them in an airtight container in the fridge for up to three days, and reheat them covered in the microwave.
 I don't recommend freezing the leftovers.